 For that perfect dose of luxury Bonj les Bains has got you covered.
 With long drapey curtains, blue and white colour scheme and cosy lounge seats – it’s not far from paradise.
 If you’re going all out and money’s no object you can rent a cabana for £500, which includes a bottle of champagne and a fruit platter – the beds overlook a crystal clear water.
 The food at Bonj is delicious!
 They offer just the sort of food that you can nibble whilst lounging around.
 Tempura prawns, meat and fish carpaccios for hungry lunchers, whilst a variety of salads can be found for a lighter option.
 Bonj is also an acclaimed wedding venue so book in advance as a dinner reservations are hard to come by with most evenings in peak season taken up with wedding receptions.
 I recommend spending the day here to relax and soak up the sun in luxury while heading back to the hotel for a quick change and then out into the town for an evening meal.

 Hvar has it all, but it comes with a price tag.
 In saying that it is worth every penny!
-I’ll see you back there next summer – best start saving the pennies now!
+I’ll see you back there next summer – best start saving now!

 Want the latest posts, offers and exclusive tickets straight to your inbox?
 Subscribe to our newsletter and never miss out again.